farhans-stack/devops-bootcamp-project/README.md

 focusing on security, automation, and observability.

 ## System Architecture
-This project is deployed using three EC2 servers with clear separation of roles:
+The project is deployed across three EC2 servers with clearly defined roles:

-1. Ansible Controller
+1. **Ansible Controller**
-   - Used to automate server configuration and application deployment
+   - Centralized automation and configuration management server
-   - Manages the web and monitoring servers using Ansible playbooks
+   - Executes Ansible playbooks for application deployment and service setup
+   - Ensures consistent configuration across all servers

-2. Web Server
+2. **Web Server**
-   - Hosts the containerized web application
+   - Runs the containerized web application using Docker
-   - Runs on Docker and serves the application internally on port 8080
+   - Application listens internally on port 8080
-   - Public access is provided securely via Cloudflare Tunnel
+   - Public access is securely exposed via Cloudflare Tunnel
+   - No inbound ports are opened on the server

-3. Monitoring Server
+3. **Monitoring Server**
-   - Hosts Prometheus, Grafana, and Node Exporter
+   - Runs Prometheus, Grafana, and Node Exporter in Docker containers
-   - Prometheus collects system metrics internally
+   - Prometheus collects metrics from Node Exporter
+   - Grafana visualizes system performance metrics
-   - Grafana visualizes metrics and is exposed publicly via Cloudflare Tunnel
+   - Grafana is exposed publicly via Cloudflare Tunnel
+   - Prometheus remains internal and is not publicly accessible

+### Secure Access via Cloudflare Tunnel

-Cloudflare Tunnel is used to securely expose the web application and monitoring dashboard without opening any inbound ports on the servers.
+Cloudflare Tunnel is used to securely route external traffic to internal services:
+- `web.farhansss.com` → Web Server (port 8080)
+- `monitoring.farhansss.com` → Grafana (port 3000)

+This approach allows secure public access without exposing any inbound ports, significantly reducing the attack surface of the infrastructure.